guttih/voffcon/README.md

 # ardos
-A System for controlling your devices using arduino or esp8266.
+A System for controlling your devices and appliances from anywere.

 ###The Esp8266 module
-I a small and cheap device which allows you to control a real live devices and appliances.
+Is a small and cheap device which allows you to control a real world devices and appliances with a WiFi connection.
-####
+I created a web server which needs to be uploaded to this device.
+This webserver will only allow request to it if the request comes from a client which is on the same subnet.
+In fact the webserver will check for the fist 3 numbers in the calling ipaddress and if they match the deivces ipaddress numbers then the caller will be considered save and his requests will be acted upon.
+#####
 <img src="/docs/images/esp8266.png" width="200" alt="The esp8266 module">

-This node application is a web server which can connect to many esp2866 web servers.
-Esp2866 web server is connected to a router using WiFi. this modlue is able to control devices in the real world taking commands from a server running on the same subnet.
+###The arduino module
+has not been tested or implemented yet

 The server provides connections to many devices and uses passport to make sure that the user is authenticated before he is able to give commands to the wifi servers.